Public Benefit Organization

 - Its reimbursement policy for board members, committee members and management of the institution;

-- A report of the activities that have been carried out in the inaugural year, including a financial chapter.
-The next annual report is planned after 30 June 2021, which is the end of our current financial year.
+- An annual report of the activities that have been carried out in the inaugural year, including a financial chapter.
+The second annual report is also published which reflects 18 month period during 2020/21.